Skip to main content

 Recognizing Signs of Infection

-Redness or warmth spreading around the incision.
+Changes such as increasing redness or warmth spreading around the incision.

 Holistic Healing & Support After Surgery